mitchb63/MovieLens_Analysis/README.md

 # MovieLens_Analysis
 ```
  Hypothesis driven analysis of Kaggle MovieLens data with an examination of limitations and bias.
-Conducted as part of Udacity's Data Visualization Nanodegree program.
+ This project was conducted as part of Udacity's Data Visualization Nanodegree program.
 ```

 ## Introduction